StriveTogether’s Cradle to Career Network Convening

 Last week we participated in StriveTogether’s Cradle to Career Network Convening, a gathering of change-makers united in the work of breaking down barriers and creating opportunities for every child, regardless of race or zip code.

-At one of the plenary breakfasts, we heard from author, activist, and civil rights leader Stacey Abrams, who said that Cradle to career begins when they arrive and ends when they get a job.
+At one of the plenary breakfasts, we heard from author, activist, and civil rights leader Stacey Abrams, who said that cradle-to-career begins when they arrive and ends when they get a job.
 Abrams encouraged us to hold a light up to solutions.
-In order to hold up that light, our communities need data.
+To hold up that light, our communities need data.
 Many of the sessions and workshops we attended were focused on data and the value of educators and partners utilizing data.
 Unfortunately, organizations often don’t have enough good data on what is working and what is not.

 In many of our communities, data illustrates what our community problems are.
 Organizations then channel solutions and provide funding to nonprofits to try to combat those community problems.
 Funders and program managers ask for reports from nonprofits to try to better understand how their clients are faring.
 But organizations often stop there.